CatenaryCloudHQ/cdk-pipelines-example-org-formation/README.md

 # Develop

-The repository designed in form of bare-bone main branch with feature branches that incrementally add functionality.
+The repository designed in form of bare-bone main branch with two feature branches that add incremental functionality.

 The Readme describes how to build up this functionality by checking out branches and running `org-formation`